What is the conflict about?

 The Taliban are an islamist movement that originated in the southern Pashtun regions and were lead by Sunni Hanafi clerics at the time of the Mujahedin fight to expel the Soviet occupation of Afghanistan.
 Following the expulsion of the Soviet army, the Mujahedin, representing different regional and ethnical groups of Afghanistan, ensued in a civil war that saw the Taliban taking control of the vast majority of the country.
 The Taliban imposed their own version of Shari’a law and governed Afghanistan until the 2001 U.S. invasion.
 Today they are a largely united movement with their leadership mainly based in Pakistan (Gandhara 2017).

 There are different factions within the Taliban, ranging from moderate to radical.
 It is not easy to determine the level of unity of these factions and whether one voice represents them all.
-For example, different factions have been attending preliminary peace talks held in Qatar, Istanbul,
+For example, different factions have been attending preliminary peace talks held in Qatar, Istanbul, and Moscow.
+According to the Turkish news channel TRT, the Afghan government held informal meetings in Istanbul in 2018 with Taliban factions representing Quetta Shura (council of leaders of the Afghan Taliban), Haqqani Network and other factions, while the Taliban’s main spokesman, Zabihullah Mujahed, denied their involvement in the talks.
+The news channel reports that talks may have been held with breakaway factions such as the ‘Mullah Rasul’ group.
+(TRT World, 2018)

 According to The Intercept, the Taliban factions that are currently holding peace talks with the U.S. are mainly moderate factions, and that the key challenges to these peace talks are the radical Taliban factions that “(…) enjoy safe havens in Pakistan”.
 (The Intercept 2019)

 In 2015 a new player emerged in the Afghan conflict.
-The Islamic State Khorasan Province (ISKP), mainly composed by factions of the Pakistan Taliban, and in a lesser degree by factions of the Afghan Taliban,
+The Islamic State Khorasan Province (ISKP), mainly composed by factions of the Pakistan Taliban, and in a lesser degree by factions of the Afghan Taliban, were officially recognized by the Iraq and Syria based Islamic State group (Oxford Analytica, 2015).

 The origins of ISKP starts with the TTP factions moving into Afghanistan since 2010, fleeing Pakistani military operations targeting them.
 Initially welcomed by the local population, who felt they had to support their Pakistani Pashto brothers persecuted by the Pakistani army, the TTP slowly became a powerful armed group ruling the occupied Afghan regions, until they formally allied themselves to Islamic State.
 Along with TTP/ISKP progressive acquisition of power during 2014 and 2015, the local Taliban moved “from passive resistance to head-on confrontation”, their rivalry and animosity growing progressively along with armed confrontation.
 At the same time that Taliban started fighting ISKP to regain their lost territory, the U.S. and Afghan government started also targeting the ISKP.
 In parallel, across Afghanistan, several groups, mainly from Taliban factions, started proclaiming affiliation to ISKP (Afghanistan Analyst Network, 2016).